 Most importantly, the school nurse or aide is the person who is responsible for taking care of your child’s medical needs while they are at school.
 It is important to build and foster a relationship with this person based on FACTS, education, patience and understanding.
 It is important to do your part first!
 Gather all of your required paperwork and fill it out properly.
 Be patient and well prepared when you are first describing the specific requirements of the ketogenic diet.
 It may take time for the school team to learn about the diet and figure out how to incorporate it into a 504 plan or IEP in a way that works for everyone.
 Yelling and threatening a school team usually leads to more frustrations and resistance!

 Keep in mind that everyone already has their eyes set on the SAME GOAL: to educate your child!
 It can be complicated in the beginning of the year, I have experienced accommodations that I thought were NOT what I wanted or asked for.
-After giving them time, I saw that the educators really knew what they were doing and made a decision that was best for Charlotte!
+After giving them time, I saw that the educators really do know what they are doing and make decisions based on years of experience and success.

 I hope you all have a happy and UN-eventful school year!
 Please send me your school tips, I would love to hear other suggestions! email@example.com